zgoad1/PugG/README.md

 - generic enemy AI (follow player if nearby, hurt player)
 - dying & restarting from checkpoint
 - player HP bar (Matthew Riviere)
-- obstacles that can hurt the player (just generic spikes or something for now)
+- obstacles that can hurt the player (just generic spikes or something for now) (Matthew Riviere)
 - implement the real art

 ***Art***